 My teaching reflects a commitment to building relationships both within and beyond the classroom.
-Drawing on the complimentary links between my research and teaching, I encourage students to build active connections between course material and their everyday lives in the world around them.
-In the classroom, I draw from a range of disciplines, including geography, history, political economy, and ethnic studies.
-I teach geography not as an object of analysis but as an approach to understanding the world that connects various disciplines, methodologies, and topics.
+Drawing on the complementary links between my research and teaching, I encourage students to forge meaningful connections with course material, their classmates, and the world around them.
+In the classroom, I draw from a variety of disciplines, methodologies, and topics to teach geography not as an object of analysis but as an interdisciplinary approach to understanding contemporary global issues.

 I have a wide range of teaching experience, including courses in Human Geography, Cultural Geography, Latin American Studies, Environment & Society, and Global Environmental Change.
 I am also engaged in public forms of scholarship, and I value opportunities to extend my teaching beyond the traditional classroom.